 The Oklahoma Autoimmunity Center of Excellence (OACE) connects OMRF to top-tier research and clinical sites devoted to improving the lives of patients with autoimmune diseases through research.
-The OACE is one of only seven such centers in the United States; the others are at Stanford, Emory, Baylor, the University of Chicago, the University of Michigan, and Massachusetts General Hospital.
+The OACE is one of only eight such centers in the United States; the others are at Emory, the Feinstein Institute, Massachusetts General Hospital, University of Michigan, University of Pennsylvania, University of Chicago, and Weill Cornell Medical College.
 Collectively, these Centers focus on understanding the biology of autoimmune disease flares in order to improve the lives of autoimmune disease patients through better diagnosis, clinical trial design, therapeutic development, and treatment selection.
 The goals of the OACE are to:

 - Foster integration of a growing multidisciplinary group of basic scientists and clinical investigators in OACE to study fundamental aspects of autoimmunity.